-9.39 Colour reference
+9.40 Colour reference

 The colour codes for touch ups or resprays for Fiat cabs are Fiat White 249, Lanzarote Grey 385, Metallic Iron Grey 691, Metallic Black 632 and Expedition Grey 676.
-The white Swift coach built habitational body components are Fiat white 249.
-Some Dealer special cabs may have their own colour specified from the Fiat standard range.
-For Fiat cabs other than white, contact your Fiat dealer to obtain a colour match.
+For the Ford cab the colour is Magnetic Grey FM6EWHA.
+The white Swift coach built habitational body components are Fiat White 249.